zchee/golang-wiki/golang-tools.md

 # Mission statement

-The golang-tools community is a group of people whose main focus / interest is the development of tools for the Go language.
-It is open to all developers regardless of experience level.
-A non-exhaustive sample of frequently encountered topics: code analysis, compilers, editor / IDE plugins, language servers, standard libraries, ...
+The golang-tools community is a group of people whose main focus and interest is the development of tools for the Go language.
+It is open to everyone.
+Tooling topics include (but are not limited to) code analysis, compilers, editor and IDE plugins, language servers, and standard libraries.

+The golang-tools working group is useful for:

+* getting feedback on ideas
+* experimenting with a group of "trusted testers"
+* external proof-reading of proposals, blog posts etc

+A key goal of the golang-tools group is that all forums of communication, but especially the regular calls, are friendly and welcoming.
+We want to create an environment in which everyone feels both supported and able to share their opinions and experience, frankly, freely, and openly.
+The wider [Go Code of Conduct](https://golang.org/conduct), which we observe just like all other Go forums, summarises this well.

 # Community spaces